brevzin/cpp_proposals/118x_spaceship/spaceship-is-compare.md

 This is, indeed, a bad implementation strategy because `v1 < v2` would invoke `operator<` even if `operator<=>` was a viable option, so we lose the potential performance benefit.
 It's quite important to ensure that we use `<=>` if that's at all an option.
 It's this problem that partially led to my writing P1186R0.

-But since I wrote this paper, I've come up with a much better way of [conditionally adopting spaceship][revzin.sometimes]:
+But since I wrote this paper, I've come up with a much better way of conditionally adopting spaceship [@Revzin]:

 ```cpp
 template <HasLess T>